 Welcome to Tarves Parish Church

 We are an inclusive Christian congregation with a history dating back many hundreds of years.
-We are at the core of the community of Tarves and we shall do all we can to help during the coronavirus pandemic.
+We are at the core of the community of Tarves and all are welcome to worship.

-Tarves Kirk has re-opened.
-A short service of worship takes place on Sunday mornings at 9.30 am followed by coffee and a time of fellowship.
+Tarves Kirk is open to all.
+A service of worship, jointly with Barthol Chapel, takes place on Sunday mornings at 10.00 am followed by coffee and a time of fellowship.
 Find the Order of Service and Worship Materials on the Worship page.

 The Church is laid out cafe-style.
 The wearing of masks is no longer required but please respect in so far as possible the wishes of anyone who wants to maintain physical distancing.